Aaron2Dev/CarND-Traffic-Sign-Classifier-Project/README.md

 | Priority road			| Priority road	      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-The only one which was missclassified is the 60km/h speed limit and it was classified by the model as a 50km/h speed limit sign.(They look quite similiar)
+The only one which was missclassified is the 60km/h speed limit and it was classified as a 50km/h speed limit sign.(They look quite similiar)

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)